Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Proof of Theorem

-To estimate the first term, provided Proposition \ref{prop:APY} we note that the spatial-regularity estimate (3.13) from Proposition 3.2 of \cite{DT} still holds for $\mathfrak{Y}^{N}$, again because the estimate therein for the $Z$-field therein comes just from its mild form (3.2) in \cite{DT}, which is sufficiently identical to the defining equation for $\mathfrak{Y}^{N}$.
-Ultimately we have the following Holder estimate for any $\mathfrak{u} < 1$:
+To estimate the first term, provided Lemma \ref{lemma:APY} note that the spatial-regularity estimate (3.13) from Proposition 3.2 of \cite{DT} still holds for $\mathbf{Y}^{N}$, again because the estimate therein for the $Z$-field therein comes just from its mild form (3.2) in \cite{DT}, which is sufficiently identical to the defining equation for $\mathbf{Y}^{N}$.
+We used this spatial regularity of $\mathbf{Y}^{N}$ in qualitative fashion earlier at the beginning to reduce proof of Lemma \ref{lemma:KPZ21} into proof of \eqref{eq:KPZ1WV1}.
+Ultimately we get the following Holder bound for any $\vartheta < 1$:

 We combine \eqref{eq:KPZ1WV6} and \eqref{eq:KPZ1WV7} to deduce